KF-Art/icewm-personal-tunning/README.md

 IceWM is a lightweight window manager used on distributions like AntiX, but by default its very...
 W95-like.
 So I decided to customize at the maximum that I can.
 This is the result.

 Keybindings are processed via <code>sxhkd</code> instead of IceWM built-in one (because I didn't realized that IceWM already has its own script to setup keybindings, but you are free to use it).
 IceWM's taskbar were replaced by xfce4-panel, but you can also use the IceWM's one. uLauncher is used as app launcher.
 Materia-Manjaro-Dark-B with some modifications is the selected WM theme. <code>lxappearance</code> and Qt5ct are used to customize desktop themes.

 I used Nemo as the default file manager, and Tilix is the selected terminal emulator (also I recommend QTerminal and <code>xfce4-terminal</code>).
+Here we'll use <code>xinit</code> to access to X session, but you are free to install any display manager of your choice (like LXDM).

 This guide is focused on Void Linux, and in the future, Artix.
 Feel free to add or remove everything as you need and/or want in your setup.
 This is just a guide.}